CleverCloud/doc.clever-cloud.com/deploy/addon/mailpace.md

 - `CC_MTA_SERVER_STARTTLS`: Enable or disable STARTTLS.
 Defaults to `false`.
 - `CC_MTA_SERVER_AUTH_METHOD`: Authentication has to be enabled.
 Defaults to `on`.

-Just redeploy your application on Clever Cloud for the changes to take effect.
+Then, redeploy your application on Clever Cloud for the changes to take effect.
 A few minutes later, your application will be able to send mails with `mail()` function thanks to MailPace's SMTP server.

 ### PHP frameworks